Coréon Dú: Career

-His film exploits have gained some notice including competing with Moments of Glory in the Oxaca Film Festival for Best Experimental short.
-His audiovisual dissertation "Festa de Quintal" also gained some attention not only academically but also from some festival circuits.
-The film is divided into two parts, a documentary and a conceptual dance film about the worldwide tradition of house parties using the traditional Angolan backyard party as a template.
-Njinga- Queen of Angola has been one of Coréon's most ambitious productions to date.
-The period film about 17th century regent Queen Njinga Mbande premiered with enormous buzz in Angola in November 2013.

 As a musician, he released his debut album, The Coréon Experiment, in 2010.
 The album was produced by Latin Grammy-winning Brazilian producer Luiz Brasil.
-Among the album's contributors include famed musicians such as Luciana Abreu, Irina, Jeff Brown, and Heavy C.
+Among the album's contributors include musicians such as Luciana Abreu, Irina, Jeff Brown, and Heavy C.

-After the album was released, he performed at several events including the XXIX Madrid Jazz Festival where he displayed his diverse fusion of sounds, which include influence from Semba, Pop, Funk, Bossa Nova, Rock, Kuduro and Kizomba.
-The performance has been one of the highlights of his musical career.
+After the album was released, he performed at several events including the XXIX Madrid Jazz Festival where he displayed influence from Semba, Pop, Funk, Bossa Nova, Rock, Kuduro and Kizomba.

 In 2013 Coréon celebrated his fan club, WeDú – The Coréon Dú Creative Community with a commemorative remix album "The WeDú Experiment", which features remixes and original material produced in collaboration with Phil Asher, DJ Satellite, DJ Spooky, Daniel Haaksman, Simmons Massini, DJ Manya, Luiz Brasil, Jerry Charbonnier, Lenni Sez and Nuno Mendes.
 This project was accompanied by a series of conceptual music videos shot using natural and urban landscapes from his home country and some avant-garde that gained a positive response from both fans and critics.

-Due to his affinity with Caribbean and Latin music, Coréon has enlisted Grammy-winning producer Andres Levin to produce his next album.
-They are currently in the production phase for the project, working in several cities including New York, Los Angeles, Rio de Janeiro, Havana, Miami, and Austin to develop Coréon's second album.
-"Bailando Kizomba" the first single from his sophomore was released in February 2014 and remained within the top 30 positions of the Billboard Latin Charts from the Spring of 2014 to the Fall of 2014.
+Coréon's second album's first single "Bailando Kizomba" was released in February 2014 and remained within the top 30 positions of the Billboard Latin Charts from the Spring of 2014 to the Fall of 2014.